ChuanMeng/RLT4Reranking/README.md

 --mode infer
 ```
 Note that the supervised RLT method LeCut needs to be fed with the query-item embeddings from the given neural retriever.
-We need to fetch embeddings from RepLLaMA
+We need to fetch embeddings from RepLLaMA and merge the embeddings with the features generated in the above step.
- we recommend using GPU to execute the following commands.
+we recommend using GPU to execute the following commands:
 ```bash
 # TREC-DL 19
 python -u ./rlt/embedding.py \